Unbalanced Kantorovich-Rubinstein distance, plan, and barycenter on finite spaces: A statistical perspective: Introduction

 \subsubsection{Multinomial Model}

-For the \emph{multinomial model} the measures are normalised to define probability measures such that sampling as described above is possible.
-The resulting empirical estimators are rescaled to the original total intensities.
-More precisely, consider i.i.d. random variables $X_1,\ldots,X_N \stackrel{\text{i.i.d.}}{\sim} \frac{\mu}{\mathbb{M}(\mu)}$, where the total intensity $\mathbb{M}(\mu)$ is assumed to be known.
+For the \emph{multinomial model}, we consider i.i.d.\ random variables $X_1,\ldots,X_N {\sim} \frac{\mu}{\mathbb{M}(\mu)}$, where the total intensity $\mathbb{M}(\mu)$ is assumed to be known and strictly positive.
 The corresponding unbiased empirical estimator is then defined as

-This approach can be understood as extension of the classical sampling approach for probability measures to measures of arbitrary total intensities.
-A key motivation for this model is resampling for randomised computations of UOT.
-In real world data analysis it is common to encounter data (e.g. high-resolution images) which are out of reach for current state of the art solvers for OT.
-One idea in this scenario is to replace each measure by its empirical version and then use these measures as surrogates.
-This idea has been considered in detail for the $p$-Wasserstein distance \citep{sommerfeld2019optimal} and the $p$-Wasserstein barycenter \citep{heinemann2022randomized}.
-Statistical deviation bounds allow to balance computational complexity and accuracy of approximation in terms of the sample size $N$.
-In the context of this model we extend these results to the $(p,C)$-KRD for measures of unequal total intensities.
+This estimator is exactly the standard empirical measure associated to $\frac{\mu}{\mathbb{M}(\mu)}$ but rescaled with $\mathbb{M}(\mu)$.
+Insofar, this model extends the classical sampling approach for probability measures to measures of positive mass.
+A key motivation for introducing this model is resampling for randomized computation of UOT quantities.
+In real world data analysis it is common to encounter data (e.g., high-resolution images) which are out of reach for current state-of-the-art OT solvers.
+One idea in this scenario is to replace each measure by its empirical version and then compute the respective UOT quantity between these surrogates.
+For probability measures, this was introduced for the $p$-Wasserstein distance \citep{sommerfeld2019optimal} and the $p$-Wasserstein barycenter \citep{heinemann2022randomized}.
+Statistical deviation bounds allow balancing computational complexity and approximation accuracy in terms of the sample size $N$.
+For more details on randomized computation in the present context we refer to \Cref{sec:rand_comp}.